Albert0i/MoreOnQueryingChinese/README.md

 #### Epilogue
-Looking at the Chinese... it's so devastated, rotten, deteriorated, degenerated, eroded, ruined, broken, castrated, smashed, battered, impaired and depraved today, being a Chinese is more a curse than blessing.
+Looking at the Chinese today... it's so devastated, rotten, deteriorated, degenerated, eroded, ruined, broken, castrated, smashed, battered, impaired and depraved... being a Chinese is more a curse than blessing.
 For sure Chinese was a poetic and lyrical language, people use it every day but rarely learn it anymore...

 ```
 雨後的清晨吹起暖風，